 Regardless of their age, students living within the Student Housing & Residential Life Health and Wellness Housing program sign a Commitment Form pledging that they are choosing a substance free lifestyle.
 This means Health and Wellness community members (and their guests) will not smoke cigarettes/cigars, consume alcohol, use illegal drugs (including medicinal marijuana), or bring substances into their community; nor will they engage in substance use in their lives while they are assigned to the Health and Wellness Housing.
 This community offers an environment that reduces residents’ exposure to the primary and secondary effects of substance use, including the disruption of sleeping and studying.
 Violating this commitment may result in removal from the Health and Wellness Housing, as well as additional conduct action.
-Please note that Tortuga Hall third floor and Vineyard Suites four floor are designated as Deep Roots Communities and are required to live by the Health & Wellness Living Agreement.

 Smell: Entering the Health and Wellness community smelling of smoke, alcohol, and/or drugs, or otherwise creating a substance-related disturbance that negatively impacts individuals in the community will not be tolerated.

 Behavior: Health and Wellness residential community members are responsible for the behavior of their guests and assume accountability for their guests’ actions.

-Technology – Misuse of Resources: Misuse of CSU Monterey Bay computers, resources, and/or the network (i.e. OtterNet) includes, but is not limited to, unauthorized computer access (personal, university, or University Corporation owned), unauthorized transfer of a file; use of another’s identification or password; violation of the CSU Monterey Bay Acceptable Use of Computing and Technology Resources policy; sending obscene, intimidating, and/or abusive messages; and use of the network that interferes with others, normal university operations, and/or violates copyright laws.
+Misuse of resources: Misuse of CSU Monterey Bay computers, resources, and/or the network (i.e. OtterNet) includes, but is not limited to, unauthorized computer access (personal, university, or University Corporation owned), unauthorized transfer of a file; use of another’s identification or password; violation of the CSU Monterey Bay Acceptable Use of Computing and Technology Resources policy; sending obscene, intimidating, and/or abusive messages; and use of the network that interferes with others, normal university operations, and/or violates copyright laws.

 It is required that residents attend mandatory community meetings with their Resident Advisors where students receive important information regarding their housing and campus community.
 Based on the university Student Email Notification Policy, it is every student’s responsibility to check university-issued email account on a consistent and frequent basis.
 Failure to check this university-issued email account does not negate a students’ responsibility for information.